Cleaning Rugs: Should You Hire a Professional or Do It Yourself?

 3. Be thorough when rinsing

-Following that, prepare your detergent solution.
-Before applying it on the entire rug, you’d want to test it out on an inconspicuous side of the rug to see if the solution will create any discoloration.
-Simply dab the solution on a clean towel then let it dry on the rug’s surface before proceeding.
+Then get ready your detergent solution.
+You would want to test it on an inconspicuous side of the rug to check whether the solution would cause any discolouration before placing it over the whole rug.
+Before going forward, just dab the solution on a fresh towel then let it dry on the surface of the rug.

 4. Completely dry the rug